humio/humio-operator/docs/api.md

         <td><b>managedClusterName</b></td>
         <td>string</td>
         <td>
-          ManagedClusterName refers to the name of the HumioCluster which will use this bootstrap token<br/>
+          ManagedClusterName refers to the name of the HumioCluster which will use this bootstrap token.
+This conflicts with ExternalClusterName.<br/>
         </td>
         <td>false</td>
       </tr><tr>